devnull-cz/c-prog-lang/modules/enum.md

 only see the numbers when compiling the code (macros were replaced by numbers in teh preprocessor phase), you will never see any symbolic names.
 So, seeing the symbols instead of common numbers `0` or `1` is really helping.

+:wrench: convert the binary tree implementation to use enum to store the data type.